Student housing - ending your agreement in halls

 Coronavirus - ending your agreement in halls early

 You can end your student tenancy agreement in halls or purpose-built student accommodation early, for a reason relating to coronavirus.

-The Scottish Government has published guidance for students about the current rules on returning home.
+Find more information about students and coronavirus on the Student Information Scotland website.
 You can contact your college, university or student accommodation provider to discuss the support that is available to you.

 You should be aware that when you enter halls of residence or any other rental property owned by the educational institution you are entering into a legal contract.
 This should be clear when you sign a tenancy or occupancy agreement.

 You may be given a list of private landlords by the student accommodation agency of your educational institution.
 If you rent from a private landlord the rules about the agreement you make are different and you have many more rights as a tenant of a private landlord.
 Find out more about renting from a private landlord.